jaytuduri/promptdb/README.md

 ## Repository Structure

+- `/general`: Contains general information about the project
+  - `categories.md`: List of categories for prompts and instructions
+  - `models.md`: Information about AI models
+- `/instructions`: Contains system instruction files or categories of instructions
+  - `/business`: Business-related instructions
+  - `/developer`: Developer-focused instructions
+  - `/education`: Education-related instructions
 - `/prompts`: Contains individual prompt files or categories of prompts
-- `/instructions`: Contains system instruction files or categories of instructions
+- `/templates`: Contains templates for creating new prompts or instructions
+  - `instructions_template.md`: Template for creating new instruction files

 ## Contributing